wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## portal.azure.com GUI

+1. Use your default internet browser (Apple Safari, Microsoft Edge, Google Chrome).
-1. On initial (first time) new Subscription entry pop-up: Azure Advisor
+1. On the initial (first time) new Subscription entry pop-up: Azure Advisor

    ### Azure Advisor

-   On initial entry into portal, Azure greets you with a pop-up about Azure Advisor.
+   On initial entry into the portal, Azure greets you with a pop-up about Azure Advisor.

    <a target="_blank" href="https://azure.microsoft.com/en-us/services/advisor/"><img align="right" width="100" src="https://raw.githubusercontent.com/benc-uk/icon-collection/master/azure-patterns/advisor-blue.svg">
    Azure Advisor</a> provides <strong>recommendations</strong> by categories of the "Well-Architected Framework" (but not "monitoring"):